simpeter/apd/docs/lab0.md

 ## Start an Experiment

-TODO: Change this to point to students' repo.
-Explain how to setup web hook for auto-update of CloudLab.

 To start a new experiment, follow these steps:

 1. Select a profile: go to your CloudLab dashboard's [`Project